 - 1. Hike the Wildflower Trail.
-The hike may take a couple of hours, so bring water and a snack. - 2.
-The Brownie Tree.
+The hike may take a couple of hours, so bring water and a snack.
+You can download the wildflower trail guide here. - 2.
 As part of the wildflower trail, you'll encounter a memorial to the Brownie Tree.
 Read the plaque. - 3.
 Walk along the Fitness Trail.
 Challenge yourself to try each piece of equipment you come to!
 Which one was your favorite? - 4.
-Visit the Old Settlers Cemetery.
-Pick an activity from the Old Settlers Cemetery patch curriculum to do while your visit. - a.
+Visit the Old Union Cemetery.
+Did you know there's a patch for the cemetery?
+Pick an activity from the patch curriculum to do while your visit.
+Old Union Cemetery Patch Curriculum - a.
 Example: Rubbing of the headstone: Grab a piece of construction paper and a crayon.
 Place the paper on the front of a headstone.
 Take the crayon and gently rub the paper to capture the name and symbols on the headstone.
-Share with your troop your rubbings and explain why you chose that headstone. - 5.
-Tree identification.
-Look around camp and identify at least five different types of trees.
-Use a tree book to help you identify them.
+Share with your troop your rubbings and explain why you chose that headstone.

+- 5. Look around camp and identify at least five different types of trees.
+Use a tree book to help you identify them. - 6.
+Learn the Dellwood song.
+Check with the showcase for the words.